 - The Vogue Café | 09 Waterloo Rd, Macquarie Park NSW, famous for their extreme milkshakes.

 Devon Café | 76 Devonshire St, Surry Hills NSW, for hot and fresh cronuts every morning.

 Speedo’s Café | 126 Ramsgate Ave, North Bondi NSW, to fuel up on triple-stacked pancakes.

-Beachwear is for sure in style year ‘round in Sydney, but that’s not all the city’s elite shopping districts have to offer.
+Beachwear is for sure in style year-round in Sydney, but that’s not all the city’s elite shopping districts have to offer.
 The Queen Victoria Building is Sydney’s premier shopping destination.
-Explore more than 180 fashion boutiques, and catch a historical reenactment every hour on the hour at the Royal Clock.
+While traveling in Sydney, explore more than 180 fashion boutiques, and catch a historical reenactment every hour on the hour at the Royal Clock.
 Also in the metro, find The Strand Arcade, Pitt Street Mall and Westfield Sydney.
 Browse outside city center on fun shopping roads like Crown Street in Surry Hills, Newtown’s King Street, Darling Street in Balmain and Mosman’s Military Road.